readytensor/rt-repo-assessment/README.md

 ### `config.json`

-As detailed in lines 85-92, the `config.json` file defines key parameters like repository URLs and the max number of workers.
+As detailed in the config.json section, the file defines key parameters like repository URLs and the maximum number of concurrent workers.

 ### Scoring Criteria (YAML)